Oxstudent2/reproducible-research_homework/README.md

  Edit the script to make a reproducible simulation of Brownian motion.
 Commit the file and push it to your forked `reproducible-research_homework` repo.
 (10 points)

+   - Import the data for double-stranded DNA (dsDNA) viruses taken from the Supplementary Materials of the original paper into Posit Cloud (the csv file is in the `question-5-data` folder).
+How many rows and columns does the table have?
+(3 points)

+33 rows, 9 columns

 ## Instructions